dwmcrobb/mcloc/README.md

 case where it gets lost, open an issue and I'll try to fix it (and create a unit test so it doesn't happen again).

+For some languages, counting lines of code and lines of comments is essentially trivial and can be done with simple egrep invocations.
+Those with block commenting with comment start/end sequences are more difficult.
+And some with nested comment facilities are even more difficult.
+There's only so much a textual tool can do, and I encourage users of these tools to be wary.
+I've been seeing misleading claims of accuracy for literally decades for these tools.
+I make no claim of 100% accuracy.
+It's important to understand how these tools work, and if you want 100% accuracy, write your comments in a manner that doesn't send the tool into the weeds.
+And of course... you can always write your own tool or contribute issue and/or fixes to any of the tools that are open source!

+### No automatic language detection
 Mapping a file to a scanner is done via filename extensions (or regular expressions for a few cases).
 This is by design and it's highly unlikely I'll change it; all of my projects follow consistent